Southern Chicken and Dumplings

 5. Turn the heat down to simmer and add the chicken.

 6. Meanwhile, to make the dumplings, mix together the 1 cup of flour, 1 teaspoon salt, 1 teaspoon baking powder, and 1 teaspoon fresh parsley.
-Stir in the remaining 2 tablespoons of butter, melted, until flour mixture is crumbly looking.
-Add the remaining 1/2 cup of milk and stir until just combined.
+Stir in the remaining 2 tablespoons of melted butter until flour mixture is crumbly looking.
+Add the 1/2 cup of milk and stir until just combined.

 7. Using a spoon, drop generous dollops of the dumpling dough into the pot, spacing them apart as much as possible (it’s okay if they touch).
 Cover the pot and reduce heat to medium-low.
 Cook, undisturbed, until the dumplings are puffed and totally cooked through, 15 to 20 minutes.
 (Test a dumpling by cutting it in half; it should look slightly biscuity, but with no raw bits of dough.
 If it needs more time, continue to cook.)